 The goal of our clinical training is to help students develop and hone their clinical skills in a step-wise fashion throughout their training.
 The required clinical sequence of coursework spans three years on-campus.
 The typical sequence is as follows but may vary based on course availability.
-During Year 1 students enroll in
+During Year 1 students enroll in Interviewing (Fall, PSYC 595a) and Assessment (Fall, PSYC 515); Psychological Intervention (Spring, PSYC 619); and Assessment Practicum (Spring, PSYC 595b).
+During year 2, students take Psychopathology (Fall, PSYC 514), a second semester of and a full academic year of Didactic-Practicum (PSYC 695).
+For year 3, students enroll in another year of a different Didactic-Practicum (PSYC 695).

-Interviewing (Fall, PSYC 595a) and Assessment (for the 2016-2017 academic year, Spring; PSYC 515); Psychological Intervention (Spring; PSYC 619); and Assessment Practicum (summer, PSYC 595b).
-During year 2 students take Psychopathology (Fall, PSYC 514), a second semester of Assessment Practicum (fall, PSYC 595c), and a full academic year of Didactic-Practicum (PSYC 695).
-For year 3 students enroll in another year of a different Didactic-Practicum (PSYC 695).
+During the 4th and 5th years students either continue cases in the PSC with individual supervisors, take an additional year of Didactic-Practicum (di-prac) if that fits with the student's training objectives, or take part in an external practicum placement.

-During the 4th and 5th years students either continue cases in the PSC with individual supervisors, take an additional year of Didactic-Practicum (di-prac) if that fits with the student's training objectives, or take part in an externship placement (see next section on Externships).
-Students are also welcome to approach the Clinic Director with ideas for advanced training affiliated with the Psychological Services Center (e.g., consulting with local schools, group therapy, additional experience with a particular therapeutic approach, such as DBT) or externships (see below).
+Students are also welcome to approach the Clinic Director with ideas for advanced training affiliated with the Psychological Services Center (e.g., consulting with local schools, group therapy, additional experience with a particular therapeutic approach, such as DBT).
+Students should see the ADCT if they have questions regarding potential external practicum placements (see below).
 Students are expected to enroll in PSYC 695 or 595 during the summer if they are doing any assessment or intervention during that time, following the instructions of the Clinic Director.
-Two sections below (Supervision and Externships) provide important information about how advanced students obtain clinical training in years 4 and beyond in the program (provided they have not elected to take a third Didactic-Practicum).
+Two sections below (Supervision and External Practicum Placements) provide important information about how advanced students obtain clinical training in years 4 and beyond in the program (provided they have not elected to take a third Didactic-Practicum).
 Students are encouraged to meet regularly with the Clinic Director or ADCT to discuss current hours accrual and future goals to select the best clinical training experiences prior to internship.
 In addition, in the PSC Google Drive, in the Clinical Hours and Experiences folder, students can find averages of clinical hours accrual for each year in the program, a list of possible externship sites (which is not exhaustive), a list of externship sites students have enrolled in during the last 10 years, and a list of internship sites to which students have matched.
 A year-long APA approved internship is required prior to earning the Ph.D.